 • The average general manager/partner resume is 1.0 pages long based on 450 words per page.

-• Customer service is the most common skill found on a general manager/partner resume.
-It appears on 11.2% of resumes.
+• Customer service is the most common skill found on resume samples for general managers/partner.
+It appears on 11.2% of general manager/partner resumes.

-After learning about how to write a professional general manager/partner resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for a general manager/partner, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use General Manager/Partner templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your General Manager/Partner resume is top notch.
+Choose from a variety of easy-to-use general manager/partner resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your general manager/partner resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 General Manager/Partner Resume